jitesoft/moxter/readme.md

 **DOMAINS**
 A regular expression to use for cross site scripting.
 If the requesting origin matches the regex, it will allow for requests, else it will not.
+This variable can be used as a list with a `,` between the different regular expressions.

 **DEBUG**
 If true, the server will output debug information to the log file (`sys_get_temp_dir() . '/moxter/log.txt'`).